Jingxuan97/joss-submission/paper.md

 ---
 # Summary

-Hot Jupiters are gaseous giant planets with orbital periods less than about 10 days.
+Hot Jupiters are gaseous giant exoplanets with short orbital periods (less than about 10 days).
-The hot extended atmospheres of these planets make them ideal targets for molecular abundance measurements using spectroscopic observations (cite:low res: transmission, emission, phase curves, high res: transmission), which can grant us valuable insights into how giant planets, and planetary systems in general, form and evolve.
-The molecular abundance constraints we can glean from hot Jupiters are complimentary to the information we can gain from solar system giants, whose atmospheres are so cold that molecules such as water condense out and are hidden from view.
-In order to retrieve information such as molecular abundance and thermal structure from hot Jupiter spectra, we need two modelling tools: (1) )atmospheric models to describe the planet under observation; and (2) a radiative transfer model to compute spectra that can be used to fit the data.
+These planets have hot extended atmospheres and are ideal targets for atmospheric characterisation.
+Detailed atmospheric characterisation not only grants us insights into individual planets, but can also inform us on how planetary systems form and evolve [@chachan_breaking_2023].
+Using spectroscopic observations, we can constrain the atmospheric properties (such as chemical composition, thermal structure and aerosol distribution) of hot Jupiters, in a process known as atmospheric retrievals [@irwin_nemesis_2008; madhusudhan_temperature_2009].
+The main steps involved in atmospheric retrievals are as follows: starting from the data that we wish to analyse, for example emission spectra [@lee_optimal_2012] and transmission spectra [@barstow_consistent_2017], we first need to construct a parametric atmosheric model that can be used to simulate the observed data in conjunction with a spectral simulation tool.
+We then explore the parameter space of the atmospheric model to find the parameters that best fit the data using a Bayesian parameter estimation scheme [e.g, @feroz_multimodal_2008].
+The resulting posterior distribution of the model parameters can then inform us about the atmospheric properties of the planet.
+There are multiple open-source atmospheric retrieval softwares that have been applied to the analsysis of both solar system and exoplanetary observations, and a catalogue of these softwares can be found in @macdonald_catalog_2023.

 Our nemesispy is a Python package that can be used to constrain the atmospheric properties of transiting hot Jupiters by fitting spectra generated from atmospheric models to observations.
-The radiative transfer routines of nemesispy is closely based on the FORTRAN NEMESIS library described in irwin_nemesis_2008, and we have extensively benchmarked the spectral calculations of nemesispy against the FORTRAN NEMESIS library.
+The radiative transfer routines of nemesispy is closely based on the FORTRAN NEMESIS library described in irwin_nemesis_2008, and we have extensively benchmarked the spectral calculations of nemesispy against the FORTRAN NEMESIS library [@irwin_nemesis_2008].
 We implement the correlated k-distribution method, described in ('citations'').

-[@irwin_nemesis_2008] [@yang_testing_2023-3]

 # Statement of need

+nemesispy is a Python package for exoplanet spectral simulation and retrieval.

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing